FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

 in order to provide fine-grained resource usage data.
 This can be used to gauge how much different workloads cost, understand cost trends, and help set resource requests and limits.

-> Note: Prometheus Collector requires **`kube-state-metrics`** to be installed and running in the cluster.
+> Note: Prometheus Collector requires **`kube-state-metrics`** and **`metrics-server`** to be installed and running in the cluster.

 ## Use an existing Prometheus installation
-To use an existing Prometheus installation the prometheus service endpoint that exists within the cluster, set the address in your values.yaml:
+If you already have Prometheus installed you can point Insights to the service endpoint of your installation.
+If you installed the Prometheus operator the service endpoint will likely end in port 9090, and if you only installed the prometheus-server the service endpoint will probably end in port 80.
+To configure this in the values.yaml file use the following format:

 ```yaml
 prometheus-metrics: